On Borel subalgebras of quantum groups: Introduction

-The remainder of this section is devoted to derive different criteria that imply Conjecture A. By explicitly inspecting the root systems of type $A_n,B_n,C_n,D_n$, where the root multiplicities are not too large, and the roots are given quite systematically, we find that our criteria imply Conjecture A for all coideal subalgebras in these cases, and quite trivially also for $G_2$.
-For $E_6,E_7,E_8,F_4$ there are several exceptional cases, which are not covered by our criteria and which at our current state could only be settled by tedious computer calculations or (preferably) new structural ideas.
-We now sketch and discuss the structure of our proof: \begin{itemize} \item In Section 5.1, we formulate Conjecture A and list the consequences for arbitrary coideal subalgebras.
-We illustrate it by treating a first example in type $A_2$.
-A technical complication is that in general $\gr(C)^0$ is not a Hopf algebra (just a semigroup in the root lattice) so it need not be graded and \cite{HK11a} does not apply.
-This is why we formulate our conjecture about the localization of $\gr(C)$ on $\gr(C)^0$, which captures the essential information. \item In Section 5.2, the localization is discussed.
-The main output of this consideration is Corollary \ref{cor_samesize}, which compares the growth of the localizations and results in the formula $\ell(w)=\rank(\tilde{G})+\ell(w')$. \item In Section 5.3, an inductive proof for Conjecture A is set up.
-For Weyl group elements $w=us_{\alpha_i}$ determining $C$, the Weyl group element determining the localization of $\gr(C)$ is prolonged to $w'=u's_{\alpha_j}$ or $w'=u'$ depending on the case.
-It remains to show that $\alpha_i=\alpha_j$. \item In Section 5.4, we give three criteria that prove $\alpha_i=\alpha_j$ in the induction step.
-Criterion 1 uses the relation between $\alpha_i$ and $\alpha_j$ to determine all critical situations up to reflection.
-Criterion 2 proves the induction step provided $w$ does not have a unique ending.
-Criterion 3 proves the induction step by direct calculation of the character shift of a reflection $T_{s_m}$, provided $\alpha_m$ appears in the root with multiplicity zero.
-This calculation uses a slight generalization of \cite{Jan96} 8.14 (6) from the case of a simple root to a root with multiplicity zero. \item In Section 5.5 we combine these criteria to cover all cases in $A_n,B_n,C_n,D_n$. \end{itemize} For example for $B_{\lambda,\lambda'}$ above, the graded algebra is as predicted by Conjecture A with $w'=1$ for $w=s_1$:
+The remainder of this section is devoted to deriving different criteria that imply Conjecture A and in particular to prove it in type $A_n$ and also in many cases of type $B_n,C_n,D_n$.
+We now discuss the structure of this section more thoroughly: \begin{itemize} \item In Section 5.1, we formulate Conjecture A and list the consequences for arbitrary coideal subalgebras.
+We illustrate it by treating the example $A_2$. \item In Section 5.2, we discuss localization: A technical complication is that in general $\gr(C)\cap U^0$ is not a Hopf algebra, just the span of a semigroup $G$ in the root lattice, so \cite{HK11a} does not apply.
+This is why we formulate our conjecture with respect to the localization $\acf[\tilde{G}]\gr(C)$, where $\tilde{G}$ is the group of fractions of $G$, which still captures for us the essential information. \item In Section 5.3, we compare the growth, as a filtered vector space, of $\Uminus{w}$ to $\Uminus{w'}$ to prove the formula $\ell(w)=\rank(\tilde{G})+\ell(w')$.
+In essence, the formula holds because a suitable notion of growth does not change under going to the localization and to the graded algebra.
+It would be desirable to obtain this result by comparing Gelfand-Kirillov dimensions (which have similar nice properties), but there are technical issues, and on the other hand explicit PBW-bases are available, so we use Hilbert series and rely only on the structure as filtered vector spaces, not the algebra structure. \item In Section 5.4, an inductive proof for Conjecture A is set up.
+Suppose that for some Weyl group element $u$ with $C_u=\Uminus{u}_{\varphi}$ we know that the Weyl group element $u'$ that determines the localization of the graded coideal subalgebra $\gr(C_u)$ is given according to Conjecture A. Then for a longer Weyl group element $w=us_i$ and a right coideal subalgebra $C=\Uminus{w}_\phi$, we find that the Weyl group element $w'$ determining $\gr(C)$ is either of the form $w'=u's_j$ for some $\alpha_j$ or of the form $w'=u'$ depending on the support of the character $\phi$ extending $\varphi$.
+In the second case Conjecture A holds for $w$ as well, and in the first case Conjecture A holds for $w$ iff $\alpha_i=\alpha_j$. \item In Section 5.5, we give two criteria that severely narrow the situations in which this induction step can fail, i.e. $\alpha_i\neq \alpha_j$ contrary to Conjecture~A. Criterion 1 proves that such an alternative $\alpha_j$ can only appear in a narrow list of possibilities, up to reflection, which means specific Weyl group elements for parabolic subsystems of type $A_3,B_3,C_3,D_4$.
+Criterion 2 proves that such an alternative $\alpha_j$ can only appear if $u$ has a unique ending for its regular expressions resp. if $\alpha_i\in\Phi^+(u)$ is the only simple root. \item In Section 5.6 we show that these criteria already suffice to prove Conjecture~A in type $A_n$ because in this root system, all roots are multiplicity-free. \item In Section 5.7 we conclude with some remarks on the remaining critical cases in type $B_n,C_n,D_n$, where again most cases follow from the criteria above, but a few hard cases remain. \item In Section 5.8 we present an alternative approach, namely the explicit computation of the character shift of a reflection $T_{s_m}^{-1}$, provided $\alpha_m$ appears in the root in question with multiplicity zero.
+This calculation uses a slight generalization of \cite{Jan96} 8.14 (6) from the case of a simple root to a root with multiplicity zero.
+It can be used to compute the graded algebra in explicit cases by hand. \end{itemize} Altogether we feel at this point that a more conceptual approach to prove Conjecture A would be much more desirable.\\